-Call: 116 123

-Samaritans is a charity organisation that seeks to

-listen and help people talk through their concerns

-Childnet advice for parents and carers

-Snapchat's

-parents microsite
+Childnet tips for talking to teenagers about online safety

 For further information and support, please see the following resources:

 UK Safer Internet Centre

 The UK Safer Internet Centre is a partnership of three leading charities; Childnet, the South West Grid for Learning and the Internet Watch Foundation.

+Mind

-Call: 0 300 123 3393 Mind provides advice and support to empower anyone experiencing mental health problems.
+Call: 0 300 123 3393

+Mind provides advice and support to empower anyone experiencing mental health problems.
+Samaritans '

-Samaritans
+Call: 116 123

+Samaritans is a charity organisation that seeks to listen and help people talk through their concerns and worries.

 PAPYRUS

 Call: 08000684141

 Prevention of Young Suicide HOPELineUK PAPYRUS is a confidential support and advice service for children and young people.

 SMS: 07860039967

-SNAPCHAT